arunpa0206/nlptraining/12. Chatbots/1. RASA/readme.md

 `rasa init`

-Step 4: To start chatting with the bot

-`rasa shell`

-Step 5: In case you make modification in the rasa training data and code
+Step 4: In case you make modification in the rasa training data and code

 `rasa train`

 `rasa test` (optional)

+Step 5: To start chatting with the bot

 `rasa shell`